 Visitors who expect every brewery to work like a polished tourist business, with long opening hours, English menus, online booking and perfect predictability, may sometimes be disappointed.
 Many beer cellars open seasonally, depending on weather or only on certain days.
 Some taverns have rest days.
 Some small breweries are local meeting places first and visitor attractions second.

 That is not a flaw.
 It is part of the character.
-Franconia is best where it is not over-polished: in the beer cellar, in the brewery tavern, over Brotzeit, at a wooden table and on hiking routes where the next cellar is not an event, but the destination.
+Franconia is best where it is not over-polished: in the beer cellar, in the brewery tavern, over Brotzeit, at a Kerwa, at a wooden table and on hiking routes where the next cellar is not an event, but the destination.

 Who should come?